robert-harbison/JTracingProfiler/README.md

-JTracingProfiler is a simple profiler library for Java that uses [Chromium tracing frame viewer](https://www.chromium.org/developers/how-tos/trace-event-profiling-tool/frame-viewer "Chromium tracing frame viewer") for data visualization.
+JTracingProfiler is a simple profiling library for Java that uses [Chromium tracing frame viewer](https://www.chromium.org/developers/how-tos/trace-event-profiling-tool/frame-viewer "Chromium tracing frame viewer") for data visualization.

 ## How To Use
 #### Basic Example